neosensory/neosensory-sdk-for-android-java/README.md

-# neosensory-sdk-for-android-java
+# Neosensory SDK for Android (Java edition).
 A Java-based SDK to help streamline controlling Neosensory devices over Bluetooth Low Energy on Android.
 Built on top of GitHub user weliem's [BLESSED for Android](https://github.com/weliem/blessed-android) library.
 The built in handler should be good enough for getting started, but you may want to customize it further.
+We will also be rolling out a Kotlin-based SDK in the coming months.

 ## Installation